-Once in post, the new Chief Executive Officer sought to develop an in-depth understanding of the Trust's current position, including spending time with Trustees and consulting with Academy Governing Board Chairs, Headteachers and staff about the Trust's key strengths and areas of development.
-The outcomes of this detailed investigation were subsequently shared with Trustees and it was agreed that these should form the basis of a new Trust improvement strategy, particularly because the previous three year strategy and related strategic plan was due to conclude at the end of the academic year.
+During the spring term 2021, the Chief Executive Officer performed an in-depth review of the Trust's current position, including spending time with Trustees and consulting with Academy Governing Board Chairs, Headteachers and staff about the Trust's key strengths and areas of development.
+The outcomes of this detailed investigation were subsequently shared with Trustees and it was agreed that these should form the basis of a new Trust improvement strategy, particularly because the previous three year strategy and related strategic plan were due to conclude at the end of the academic year.

 In the summer term 2021, the Together Strategy was developed, in further consultation with all staff groups.
-The Strategy details how everybody across the Trust will work together over the next three years to secure Trust-wide improvement.
+The Strategy details how all stakeholders across the Trust will work together over the next three years (beginning September 2021) to secure Trust-wide improvement.
 The core purpose of the strategy is to enhance, and not replace, the individual work of schools and assist in improving the life chances of the children and young people within and across the Trust, ultimately helping them to flourish and achieve the very best outcomes in all aspects of school life and beyond.